rpaquia/cse15l-lab-reports/lab-report-5-week-10.md

 The image below shows the expected result for the 194.md file.
 As we can observe from CommonMark, the output is not the same for either implementation of markdown-parse.
 ![labrep5_expected194](https://user-images.githubusercontent.com/97699019/157850142-b16726ad-6565-4c65-88b0-c53a6b6af834.png)

-Focusing on my lab group's implementation we could
+Focusing on my lab group's implementation we could add an if statement after line 27 to check if the index after the closing `]` is not a `(` and run until it finds the url.
+From we look for the matching `)` and print out what is in the `[]`.

 ![labrep5_wherecodefix194](https://user-images.githubusercontent.com/97699019/157857571-df36cc20-f18c-4c1f-85c8-a2dfc5448ef3.png)